Upcoming Events, RSVPs and Registration

 7:30 to 8:30 am

-Sunrise Outdoor Eucharist
+Sunrise Outdoor Service

-Eucharist, music, bagels & Peeps in front of the Tomes Higgins House with a small Easter Egg Hunt for young children after the service.
-In-person only.7:30 am
+(Rain location in Parish Hall)Eucharist, music, bagels & Peeps in front of the Tomes Higgins House with a small Easter Egg Hunt for young children after the service.
+In-person only.

 Holy Eucharist in the Chapel